 A year later, there were 120 members and a team of 12 directors.
 The organization’s magazine FLARE! was brought to life, and a Class Standard was developed to allow fair and equal judgment during shows.

-Today, the IBC exists in all parts of the world, with the largest memberships being in the United States (Area 1), Europe (Area 2), and Asia (Area 6).
-We have over 50 certified judges who are represented in every continent, and almost every month there is an IBC sanctioned International show taking place somewhere around the globe.
-At the prime of betta showing, there were over 600 bettas shown and judged at the annual IBC Convention.
+Today, the IBC exists in all parts of the world, with the largest memberships being in the United States (Area 1), Asia (Area 6), and Europe (Area 2).
+We have over 50 certified judges who are represented in every continent, and every month there are several sanctioned shows taking place somewhere around the globe.
+Shows draw on average between 300 – 1400 bettas.

 The goals of the IBC are:

 - To organize betta fanciers throughout the world

 - To establish and conduct training courses for the certification of judges, to define and establish standards for judging bettas, and to promote betta shows (these items are the direct responsibility of the official IBC Judging Board)

 - To sponsor research and investigation of the betta genus and to publish the findings in the official publications of the IBC.
 For this, there are several different scholarships.